List of Italian soccer clubs in Australia

 The Italian community of Australia has played an influential role in the history of Australian soccer.
 Numerous clubs have been formed over the years in every state and territory, where present there are at least thirty active Italian football clubs competing in official senior competitions.

 History

-The first Italian football/sporting club founded in Australia was Charlestown City Blues FC, which was founded in 1900, that is also the current oldest surviving club.
+The first Italian football and sporting club established in Australia was Charlestown City Blues FC, founded in 1963.
+In 2019, the club was renamed Charlestown Azzurri FC.
 Numerous clubs took various types of inspirations from professional clubs in Italy.
 It has officially been acknowledged that five clubs took inspiration from Juventus, and another two from AC Milan and US Triestina.

 It is debated regarding which club is the most successful and has the largest following.
 Marconi Stallions FC leads in the most National Soccer League championships, being equal first in the league total.
 Adelaide City FC acquired the most NSL Cups, and is the only Italian club to have become a continental champion, winning the OFC Champions League in 1987.
 Overall, the Italian clubs produced a total of nine national championships, seven national cups, one continental cup, and various state championships and cups respectively.